Richard Gergel: Notable case

-The case Hall v.
+The case, Hall v.
 Marion School District 2, 31 F.3d 183 (4th Cir.
 1994), upheld the lower court's decision that Mullins District 2 acted illegally in firing Hall for exercising free speech in criticizing her superintendent and school board for reckless spending.

 Federal judicial service

-On December 22, 2009, President Obama nominated Gergel to serve on the United States District Court for the District of South Carolina to fill the seat vacated by Judge Henry Michael Herlong, Jr., who assumed senior status on June 1, 2009.
+On December 22, 2009, President Barack Obama nominated Gergel to serve on the United States District Court for the District of South Carolina to fill the seat vacated by Judge Henry Michael Herlong, Jr., who assumed senior status on June 1, 2009.
 In his questionnaire to the United States Senate Committee on the Judiciary, Gergel wrote that South Carolina Democratic Congressmen John M. Spratt, Jr. and Jim Clyburn both previously had recommended Gergel to Obama as a district court nominee, and that South Carolina Republican Sen. Lindsey Graham also supported the nomination.
 Gergel had a hearing before the United States Senate Committee on the Judiciary on April 16, 2010.
 He was confirmed by the United States Senate on August 5, 2010, and received commission on August 9, 2010.

 Trial of Dylann Roof

-Richard Gergel was the presiding judge on the trial of Dylann Roof, who was convicted of 33 federal charges relating to the 2015 Charleston church shooting.
+Gergel was the presiding judge on the trial of Dylann Roof, who was convicted of 33 federal charges relating to the 2015 Charleston church shooting.
 Roof was convicted on all charges and controversially represented himself during the sentencing phase despite Gergel warning Roof it was not in his best interests to do so.
 On January 11, 2017, Gergel sentenced Dylann Roof to death after the jury recommended the death penalty the previous day.